The CHARLOTTE FEBRUARY 26-27 PUBLIC SPEAKING CLASS IS ALMOST FULL! RESERVE YOUR SPOT NOW

 Next, Identify the Non-Negotiable Items that Your Audience (Buyer) Requires.

-Anytime a person buys something (an item, a service, or an idea,) that person creates a list of non-negotiables.
-These are the things that the buyer requires from the item, service, or idea.
-If any of these things are not present, the buyer will not purchase.
-Sometimes they create a written list.
-Most often, though, the person will not take a lot of mental effort to clarify the list.
-A good salesperson (a good presenter) can help them do this.
+Anytime a person buys something (an item, a service, or an idea), they create a list of non-negotiables.
+These are the things that we require from the item, service, or idea.
+If any of these things are missing, they won’t buy the item, the service, or the idea.

 You want to play the same role with your audience.